 Talking to someone and learning about their interests, their life, their passions.

 Imagine asking questions and listening intently to what they have to say.

 Complete the free online VIA test and generate a ranked list of your character strengths and virtues to understand your cognitive, emotional, social, and community profile.

 Make use of team reports to combine VIA character strength profiles from multiple team members.

 Explore the team from more than one perspective to understand their strengths and the value each member brings.

-Once you have completed the VIA assessment, check out The power of character strengths: Appreciate and ignite your positive personality book by Ryan Niemiec and Robert McGrath on Amazon.
+Once you have completed the VIA assessment, check out The Power of Character Strengths: Appreciate and Ignite Your Positive Personality by Ryan Niemiec and Robert McGrath (2019), available on Amazon.